s4ke/Master-Thesis/src/md/021-functionalprogramming.md

 #### Lazy Evaluation

-One thing that is not obvious when looking at the definitions from this chapter is that Haskell is a lazy language.
+One thing that is not obvious when looking at the definitions from this chapter is that Haskell is a lazy language^[Haskell is actually defined as a non-strict language, meaning that only as much as required is evaluated, not when it is done.
+Laziness is just a way to achieve non-strictness.
+The same could be achieved with an eager, but non-strict evaluation mechanism.
+ But as Haskell's main compilers all implement non-strictness via lazy evaluation, it is okay to call Haskell a lazy language here.
+See \url{https://wiki.haskell.org/Lazy_vs._non-strict}].
 This means that values are only evaluated when required.
 This has one major benefit: We get a Producer/Consumer pattern behaviour for free.
 For example if we have the lazy function `producer :: Int -> [Int]` producing some list of integers and some consumer consuming `consumer :: [Int] -> Int` this list.
 Then,